bSI-InfraRoom/IFC-Specification/IFC4x3/Quantities/t/Thickness_29hrivl4D9Xv3Ij$kS6FDr/Documentation.md

-the geometric thickness of the object
+The geometric thickness of the object.